SAERI-Datacenter/ckanext-saeritheme/ckanext/saeritheme/tools/README.md

 If a group already exists then it will be updated.

+NOTE: See Troubleshooting below.

 ## Rename Groups to Themes

 Run `rename_groups_to_themes.sh` to change the wording of Groups in the interface to use Themes instead.
 Does not replace all occurrences, only the main ones.
 This modifies your ckan installation outside this plugin.

 # Organisations

 List of organisations to be created inside CKAN.
+File should be called `organisation_list.csv`

 Master list was grouped_organisations_ready_2018-12-07.csv